aurmich/module_activity_fila3/docs/advanced-event-sourcing-patterns.md

 ## Introduction

-Event Sourcing is particularly valuable in healthcare applications like `saluteora` where data integrity, audit trails, and historical tracking are crucial.
+Event Sourcing is particularly valuable in data-intensive applications where data integrity, audit trails, and historical tracking are crucial.
 This document expands on the basic concepts with advanced patterns and practical implementations.

 ## Core Concepts